tessG/Torsdagsopgaver4-Scanner-and-File/README.md

  Like so:  "1.
 Expresso".
  Then add this new String to the menu ArrayList which you created in step 4.b.

-4.f Reuse the Menu class from Task 3. (copy it into the folder of the Cafe.java).
+4.f Reuse the Menu class from Task 3. (copy it into the same folder as the other classes you have just written).

-Create a new instance of the Menu class, with the <code>menu</code> ArrayList as argument.
+4.g Still in the main method, create a new instance of the Menu class, with the <code>menu</code> ArrayList as argument.
 Call the <code>showMenu</code> method on the Menu object.

-4.g The <code> Menu.showMenu() </code> -method will return the user's choice.
+4.g The  <code>Menu.showMenu()</code> -method will return the user's choice.
 From the main method, print the name of the coffee that corresponds to the user's choice.